3D-Carbon: An Analytical Carbon Modeling Tool for 3D and 2.5D Integrated Circuits: Abstract

 \section{Abstract}

-Environmental sustainability, driven by concerns about climate change, resource depletion, and pollution at local and global levels, poses an existential threat to Integrated Circuits (ICs) throughout their entire life cycle, particularly in manufacturing and usage.
-At the same time, with the slowing down of Moore's Law, ICs with advanced 3D and 2.5D integration technologies have emerged as promising and scalable solutions to meet the growing computational power demands.
-However, there is a distinct lack of carbon modeling tools specific to 3D and 2.5D ICs that can provide early-stage insights into their carbon footprint to enable sustainability-driven design space exploration.
-To address this, we propose {\name}, a first-of-its-kind analytical carbon modeling tool designed to quantify the carbon emissions of commercial-grade 3D and 2.5D ICs across their life cycle.
-With {\name}, we can predict the embodied carbon emissions associated with manufacturing without requiring precise knowledge of manufacturing parameters and estimate the operational carbon emissions owing to energy consumption during usage through surveyed parameters or third-party energy estimation plug-ins.
-Through several case studies, we demonstrate the valuable insights and broad applicability of {\name}.
-We believe that {\name} lays the initial foundation for future innovations in developing environmentally sustainable 3D and 2.5D ICs.
-The code and collected parameters for {\name} are available at \url{https://anonymous.4open.science/r/3D-Carbon-9D5B/}.
+Environmental sustainability is crucial for Integrated Circuits (ICs) across their lifecycle, particularly in manufacturing and use.
+Meanwhile, ICs using 3D/2.5D integration technologies have emerged as promising solutions to meet the growing demands for computational power.
+However, there is a distinct lack of carbon modeling tools for 3D/2.5D ICs.
+Addressing this, we propose 3D-Carbon, an analytical carbon modeling tool designed to quantify the carbon emissions of 3D/2.5D ICs throughout their life cycle.
+3D-Carbon factors in both potential savings and overheads from advanced integration technologies, considering practical deployment constraints like bandwidth.
+We validate 3D-Carbon's accuracy against established baselines and illustrate its utility through case studies in autonomous vehicles.
+We believe that 3D-Carbon lays the initial foundation for future innovations in developing environmentally sustainable 3D/2.5D ICs.
+Our open-source code is available at \url{https://github.com/UMN-ZhaoLab/3D-Carbon}.